Income tax relief

 In a single company EIS, your money is invested directly in one business that you select.
 However, putting your money into just a single company gives you no diversification and therefore increases your risk.

-With both EISs, you may find it difficult to sell your shares unless the business is sold or the company buys back the shares from you.
+In all cases, you may find it difficult to sell your shares unless the business is sold or the company buys back the shares from you.

 How do EIS funds work?